 If a person has these growths on pelvic nerves, they may have growths elsewhere in the pelvic region, causing other symptoms.

 Common symptoms of endometriosis include:

-- chronic pelvic, abdominal, and sometimes lower back cramps and pain
+- lasting pelvic, abdominal, and sometimes lower back cramps and pain

 - diarrhea or constipation

-- pain when using the washroom during menstruation
+- pain when using the bathroom during a period

 - migraine headaches

 - nausea and vomiting